polyverse/logrus_context_hook/README.md

 func main() {

   // Hold reference to the hook
-  ctxHook := logrus_context_hook.NewContextHook("Context", // First field is the key to look for context at
+  ctxHook := logrus_context_hook.NewContextHook("Context", // First parameter is the field to look for context at
-    []string{"ServerId", "RequestId", "HostId"} //Second field is the list of keys in that context to look for.
+    []string{"ServerId", "RequestId", "HostId"} //Second parameter is the list of keys in that context to look for.
   )

   // Add the Context Hook